ethandom/SainSmart5VUSBRelayDriver/README.md

 ## 4. Handling conflicting FTDI drivers

 By default, generic FTDI drivers (ftdi_sio, usbserial) often bind to the device first.
-For this project you want this driver (usbrelay) to bind instead.
+For this project you want this driver (relay_driver) to bind instead.

 ### 4.1 Check currently loaded modules